mdavidson9/docs.balsamiq.com/content/desktop/datagrids.md

 {{% alert info %}}**Note:** If you have commas in your cells, you will have to escape them with a backslash like this: `1\,000\,000`{{% /alert %}}

 The component recognizes both commas and tabs as delimiters.
-Any thing else should be populated into cells.
+Anything else should be populated into cells.